sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 3. `10.0.1.0` to `10.0.1.255` (RIPE only)

 This preprocessing seems a bit complex, but it's worth it since it makes the live lookups dirt cheap.
 I back this index with BadgerDB and a DiskTrie for high-performance persistent storage.
 This allows the engine to track "seen" prefixes seamlessly across different sessions without eating up memory.

-### High-Precision Cloud Mapping

-Relying solely on generic GeoIP data to map cloud providers usually leads to glaring inaccuracies.
-An AWS prefix might be officially registered to a corporate address in the US, but the actual infrastructure for that block could be sitting in a datacenter in Tokyo.

-Drawing from the lessons I learned building [map.kmcd.dev](https://map.kmcd.dev), I designed yet another trie data structure to fix this, but this time it's in memory.
-It ingests official geofeeds and provider IP range JSONs from networks like AWS and Google Cloud.

-Now, when a route change happens inside a known cloud prefix, the pulse appears near its actual physical footprint instead of a random corporate headquarters.
-It's vastly more accurate than relying on registry data alone.

 ### Managing the Firehose